PocketRelay/Server/README.md

 > The only way to solve this issue would be to delete or move the Local_Profile.sav file
 > whenever switching servers in order to clear the token.

+**Account creation crash** Sometimes when attempting to create a new account the Mass Effect client will crash.
+The cause for this is not yet known but restarting the game and attempting to create an account again usually works.

 # 📌 EA / BioWare Notice